dhanu0001/tom/intellij-ultimate-2016.1/getting-started-with-tomcat-in-intellij-ultimate-2016.1.md

 [[img/0-create-a-new-project.png]]

-When creating the project it is important to create a Spring Project that is a web application using a custom application server.
+When creating the project it is important to create a Spring Project (we won't actually use any Spring features) that is a web application using a custom application server.

 [[img/1-spring-application-server.png]]